 iNaturalist is one of the largest citizen science projects in the world.
-It is an excellent tool to facilitate hands-on outdoor learning, whether your students can gather together or are working independently.
+It is an excellent tool for hands-on outdoor learning, whether you and your teammates can gather together or are working independently.

 [Learn more](#) about the NCF-Envirothon iNaturalist Project, and [join the project here!](#)